topper-123/optioneer/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/optioneer.svg
     :target: https://pypi.python.org/pypi/optioneer

-Optioneer makes in-program options, that:
+``optioneer`` makes in-program options, that:

-* are nestable and groupable,
+* can be nested and grouped,
-* are tab-able in the REPL for easy options discoverability
+* can be discovered in the REPL when tab-completing,
-* give each option a optional doc string, for easily explaining the option
+* can give each option a doc string, for easily explaining the option
-* may deprecate according to a transparent deprecation cycle
+* may deprecate options according to a transparent deprecation cycle
-* may be validated upon change
+* may validate options when they're changed
 * can do custom callbacks

-Optioneer is based on the ``core/config.py`` module in `pandas <https.//pandas.pydata.org>`_.
+``optioneer`` does not do CLI options, but is used strictly to create in-program options.

+As such, it's best use case is probably to create options for library code that is used by other programs.
+In fact, ``optioneer`` is a reworked and self-contained version of the ``core/config.py`` module in `pandas <https.//pandas.pydata.org>`_ and options created by ``optioneer`` work very similarly to ``pandas.options``.

 Installation
 ------------